hack4impact-upenn/boilerplate-s2022/README.md

 - [Husky](https://typicode.github.io/husky/#/) and [lint-staged](https://github.com/okonet/lint-staged) for checking linting on commits
 - [GitHub Actions](https://docs.github.com/en/actions) for ensuring linting + tests pass on pushes

-## Setup

-### Required tools
+## Required tools

 These are neccessary to build and run the project at full functionality

 - Install [Yarn Package Manager](https://classic.yarnpkg.com/en/docs/install/#mac-stable)
 - Install [NodeJS](https://nodejs.org/en/download/)

-### Recommended tools
+## Recommended tools

-To take full advantage of the linting/formatting, recommend adding the [Prettier](https://prettier.io) and [ESLint](https://eslint.org) VSCode extensions and configuring them as shown [here](https://levelup.gitconnected.com/setting-up-eslint-with-prettier-typescript-and-visual-studio-code-d113bbec9857#:~:text=Install%20the%20following%20Visual%20Studio%20Code%20extensions) for code highlighting and formatting on save (Skip to the section labeled "Add the following to your VS Code settings.json".
-To access your settings.json, follow what is linked [here](https://stackoverflow.com/questions/65908987/how-can-i-open-visual-studio-codes-settings-json-file)).
+To take full advantage of the linting/formatting, recommend adding the [Prettier](https://prettier.io) and [ESLint](https://eslint.org) VSCode extensions and configuring them as shown [here](https://levelup.gitconnected.com/setting-up-eslint-with-prettier-typescript-and-visual-studio-code-d113bbec9857#:~:text=Install%20the%20following%20Visual%20Studio%20Code%20extensions) for code highlighting and formatting on save.
+Skip to the section labeled "Add the following to your VS Code settings.json".
+To access your settings.json, follow what is linked [here](https://stackoverflow.com/questions/65908987/how-can-i-open-visual-studio-codes-settings-json-file).
 See [here](https://blog.logrocket.com/using-prettier-eslint-automate-formatting-fixing-javascript/#differences-between-eslint-prettier) for the differences between the two tools and how they work together.

 We also recommend adding the [Doxygen Documentation Generator](https://doxygen.nl/) extension to VSCode.
 This makes creating standard documentation much easier as it autogenerates comment templates for you.

 Finally, we also recommend downloading the [Live Share](https://visualstudio.microsoft.com/services/live-share/) extension by Microsoft for improved Collaboration.
 This allows for easy peer programming on one shared repository instance.

+## Setup

+This should be handled by PM/TLs once for each project.
+Normal developers do not have to worry about this.

 ### MongoDB